+- Presentation.

-- The use that is reasonably expected. - The time when the product was placed on the market.
+- Use that is reasonably expected.

+- Time when the product was placed on the market.

 However, the PHG does not impose a product-monitoring obligation.
-This is now specifically done by the Law on Food and Consumer Safety (Lebensmittelsicherheit und Verbraucherschutzgesetz, BGBI I 13/2006).
+This is specifically imposed by the Law on Food and Consumer Safety (Lebensmittelsicherheit und Verbraucherschutzgesetz, BGBI I 13/2006).

-The claimant must provide the court with proof of the damage and the defect, and the causal relationship between them.
-However, the PHG provides for a shift in the burden of proof to the defendant for certain defences, including where the importer argues that it did not place the product on the market or that the product was not defective when it was placed on the market.
+The claimant must provide the court with proof of damage, a defect, and the causal relationship between them.
+However, the PHG provides for a shift in the burden of proof to the defendant for certain defences, including where the importer argues it did not place the product on the market or the product was not defective when it was placed on the market.